polinaprinii/DAP-Project/Vaccine_Analysis_by_Country/README.md

 	* Total of boosters administered to citizens by Country.
 	* Total of fully vaccinated citizens by Country.

-Additonally the project will look to ingest the following  additonal datasets:
+Additionally, the project will look to ingest the following  additional datasets:

 		* 'vaccinations-by-manufacturer.csv'
 		* 'vaccinations-by-age-group.csv

 to further expand the grounds for analysis.
 The above datasets are found at the following [git repository](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations).

-The additonal datasets aims to provide the following analysis:
+The additional datasets aims to provide the following analysis:

 	* Total uptake of vaccinations by age groups by country.
 	* Total uptake of vaccinations by age groups worldwide.
 	* Most popular vaccine worldwide.
 	* Most popular vaccine by country.

-*What question is the dataset under analyses answering?* The chosen dataset is looking to answer the "What is the uptake of the Covid-19 vaccine?".
+*What question is the dataset under analysis answering?* The chosen dataset is looking to answer the "What is the uptake of the Covid-19 vaccine worldwide as well as by Country?".
 ### Data Dictionary
-For a comprehennsive description of the datasets in use please refer to following [README.md File](https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/README.md)
+For a comprehennsive description of the datasets in use please refer to following [README.md](https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/README.md) file.

 ## Project Methodology